sid88in/serverless-appsync-plugin/README.md

       name: api.example.com
       certificateArn: arn:aws:acm:us-east-1123456789:certificate/1c4e4c36-9a63-4685-94b7-e873402baca3
       route53:
         hostedZoneId: ABCDEFGHIJKLMN # optional.
-The plugin will try find the best match from the domain name
+If not provided, the plugin will try to find the best match from the domain name
         hostedZoneName: example.com # optional.
-The plugin will try find the best match from the domain name
+If not provided, the plugin will try to find the best match from the domain name
 ```

 Domains are managed trhough the CLI commands.
 This allows a better flexibility and control over your domains and APIs.